Knowledge Base

 Article ID: 309

-The History screens shows all versions of an article.
-From here you can compare earlier versions with the current one, revert to earlier versions, delete versions and you can download a copy of a specific version.
+The History section shows all versions of the article or file.
+From here you can compare earlier versions with the current one, revert to earlier versions, delete versions, and also download a copy of the specific version.

 KBPublisher article screen main tab

-3. Date added is the date and time the version was created.
+2. Updated shows the date and time when the version was created.

-6. View changes opens the version and compares it side-by-side against the live version.
-Changes in each document are highlighted.
+• View changes opens a page where you can compare the file against the live version side-by-side.
+Changes in each file revision are highlighted.

-7. Rollback allows you to revert to a previous version.
-This then becomes the live version, while the formerly current version becomes another historical version.
+• Rollback to revision allows you to revert to a previous version.
+This version becomes the live one, while the formerly current version becomes another historical version.

-8. Load revision to update opens the article for editing.
-When you save the edited article this becomes the new current version.
+• Load revision to update opens the article for editing.
+When you save the edited article, this version becomes the new current one.

-9. Download allows you to save the article (live version and an historical one) to your hard drive and compare it in your favorite compare tool.
+• Download allows you to save the article or file (live version and a historical one) to your hard drive and compare it in your favorite compare tool.
 The file is saved as HTML.

 ----------------------------------------------------------------------